-Kashmir Handicraft Artisans Honoured With 2 Shilp Guru, 6 National Awards - Jammu Kashmir Latest News | Tourism | Breaking News J&K
+Kashmir Handicraft Artisans honoured with 2 Shilp Guru, 6 National Awards - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 The National Awards are being awarded since 1965 for outstanding craftsmanship in different craft categories.
 The Award consists of Rs.1 lakh prize money, a Tamrapatra, a Shawl and a certificate.

-The Shilp Guru awards was conferred by Vice President, Shri Jagdeep Dhankhar while as the National Level awards were conferred by the Union Minister of Textiles, Commerce & Industry, Piyush Goyal at Vigyan Bhawan here.
+The Shilp Guru awards were conferred by Vice President, Jagdeep Dhankhar while as the National Level awards were conferred by the Union Minister of Textiles, Commerce & Industry, Piyush Goyal at Vigyan Bhawan here.

 The award categories were announced for the year 2017, 2018 and 2019 amidst an august gathering that included Officers from the office of Development Commissioner Handicrafts.